Accommodations & Services

 - If I contact the Interpreter Liaison to let her know that I am running late, then, if possible, my interpreter will be asked to wait for me until I arrive.

 - I am allowed only two "No Shows" per class or four "No Shows" overall per semester.
 I understand that if I am a "No-Show" three times in one class, or five times overall, then my interpreting services may be temporarily suspended.
 Services may only be reinstated after I meet with the DSPS Counselor.

 - Once my services are reinstated, I understand that if I am a "No-Show" again, then my services may be suspended for the rest of the semester until a formal complaint is filed and ruled upon.

 6. Changes to Class Schedule:

-- I will notify Sandy Barros, Student Services Specialist immediately if there are any changes to my class schedule (if I drop a class, room changes, etc.)
+- I will notify Sandy Barros, DSPS Specialist immediately if there are any changes to my class schedule (if I drop a class, room changes, etc.)

 7. Interpreters for Outside of Class: